.357 Magnum Ammo

 | 16” rifle | ~1,800 fps | ~1,137 ft-lbs |

-The lever-action rifle numbers are why .357 Mag in a Henry Big Boy or Marlin 1894C is a legitimate deer hunting setup inside 100 yards.
-It’s not a long-range cartridge — the ballistic coefficient of pistol bullets is poor — but inside 100 yards it carries serious energy.
+The rifle numbers are why .357 Mag in a Henry Big Boy or Marlin 1894C is a legitimate deer hunting setup inside 100 yards.
+It’s not a long-range cartridge — pistol bullets have poor ballistic coefficients — but inside 100 yards the energy is serious.

 Short-barrel defensive ammo: why it matters

 Also worth noting: .357 Magnum from a 2” barrel produces a significant muzzle blast and fireball.
-In a dark room, that’s a real issue.
+In a dark room, that’s a real problem.
 Some shooters carry .38 Special +P in snub-nose revolvers specifically to avoid the recoil, blast, and recovery time from .357 in a lightweight gun.
+That’s a reasonable tradeoff — not a compromise.

 | Load | Velocity | Penetration | Expanded Diameter |